Easy DIY Thermal Curtains to Insulate Your Home

 Did your heater work harder than it should have this winter?
 Spring is here — it’s your chance to make life easier on your AC and your budget with DIY thermal curtains.

 Windows are the primary source of heat loss in most homes.
-Single-pane windows provide next to no insulation against outside temperatures and the seals on double-pane windows often break as
+Single-pane windows provide next to no insulation against outside temperatures and the seals on double-pane windows often break as they age.

 If you’re looking for an easy way to keep outside temperatures outside your home, thermal curtains are the perfect solution.